A Mutually Exciting Latent Space Hawkes Process Model for Continuous-time Networks: Case Study

 We first consider a \emph{positive slope} model by constraining $\theta_1 > 0$ in \eqref{eq:baseline} so that two countries with lots of incidents between them are pulled closer together in the latent space, as is typically the case for assortative networks.
 In this parameterization, countries that engage in lots of incidents are likely to appear centrally in the latent space.
 We next consider a \emph{negative slope} model by constraining $\theta_1 < 0$ in \eqref{eq:baseline} so that two countries with lots of incidents between them are pushed further apart in the latent space.
 Under this parameterization, countries that engage in lots of incidents are likely to appear on the periphery of the latent space.

 \paragraph{Findings and Discussion} We show the 2-D latent space plot with both positive and negative slope terms in Figure \ref{fig:mid_latent}.
 We first consider the latent positions from the positive slope model.
-Notice that the most active nodes tend to appear centrally, and the node pairs with the most frequent incidents, e.g.~(USA, IRQ) denoting the conflict between the USA and Iraq, tend to be placed close together.
+Notice that the most active nodes tend to appear centrally, and the node pairs with the most frequent incidents tend to be placed close together.
+For example, Israel (ISR) and Lebanon (LEB) have latent positions very close together, which makes sense given that they have the most incidents in the data set: 588 total incidents.
 Additionally, countries that are geographically close do mostly appear close together in the latent space.
-This can be seen from Figure \ref{fig:mid_latent_continents} in Appendix \ref{sec:supp_case_study}, where nodes are colored by continent.
-The estimated parameters are $\theta_1 = 1.3, \theta_2 = -8.3, \alpha_1 = 0.81, \alpha_2 = 0.13$.
+This can be seen from Figure \ref{fig:mid_latent_continents}, where nodes are colored by continent.
+The estimated parameters are $\theta_1 = 1.2, \theta_2 = -9.3, \alpha_1 = 0.77, \alpha_2 = 0.13$.
 The high value for $\alpha_1$ compared to $\alpha_2$ indicates the importance of self excitation in addition to reciprocal excitation.

 Next, we consider the negative slope model.
-From examining the latent positions, we find that the most active nodes tend to appear on the periphery of the latent space, which is reasonable because the model attempts to push nodes with many incidents far apart.
-For example, the USA and Iraq are on opposite sides of the latent space.
-The estimated parameters for this model are $\theta_1 = -0.11, \theta_2 = -13, \alpha_1 = 0.86, \alpha_2 = 0.14$.
-While the $\theta$ parameters used for modeling the baseline intensity have changed significantly, the $\alpha$ parameters modeling self and reciprocal excitation are very similar to the positive slope model.
+From examining the latent positions, we find that most active nodes tend to appear on the periphery of the latent space, which is reasonable because the model attempts to push nodes with many incidents far apart.
+For example, Israel and Lebanon are on opposite sides of the latent space.
+The estimated parameters for this model are $\theta_1 = -0.008, \theta_2 = -1.24, \alpha_1 = 0.83, \alpha_2 = 0.15$.
+While the parameters used for modeling the baseline intensity have changed significantly, the $\alpha$ parameters modeling self and reciprocal excitation are very similar to the positive slope model.

 Additional results are presented in Appendix \ref{sec:supp_case_study}.
 We note that this case study is intended to be exploratory rather than confirmatory.
 We caution readers from jumping to conclusions about countries from our results.